In collaboration, there is a notion that we share thoughts and perspectives of what we know to make better decisions.

 - What you know you don’t know, and

 - What you don’t know you don’t know

-It is not practical to strive for expertise in all areas; to the 2nd bullet above.
+It is not practical to strive for expertise in all areas; to the bullet two above.

 Clearly, a rational person understands that you can not have seen or will have time to acquire all the knowledge available and you simply may not know; to the 3rd bullet above.

-However, there is a 4th bullet to this:
+However, there is a fourth bullet to this:

 - What you think you know, but really don’t know

 In a healthy environment, admitting what you don’t know is part of the process to come to a shared understanding.